Soccer is the most popular sport in the world and football is the most popular in the USA – This is the reason for the great debate.

 “Cleats up” slide tackle

-- The ball is thrown or handed off to teammates in order to advance the ball into the opponent’s end zone.
+- The ball is thrown or handed off to teammates to advance the ball into the opponent’s end zone.

 - The offense gets four opportunities to move the ball 10 yards.
-If they do, they get a new set of downs to continue moving the ball.
+They get a new set of downs to continue moving the ball if they do.

 - While the offense is trying to move the ball, the goal of the defense is to stop them.